benleung/leetcode/patterns/dfs-tree/dfs-tree.md

 ## step 2:
 - arrange parameter
   - `node` which is a must for tree. define whether it could be null (non-nullable is easy to handle)
-  - anything (e.g. `targetSum`) that is required divide the subproblem (by considering the parent node that is already explored)
+  - anything (e.g. `targetSum`) that is required divide the subproblem (by considering the parent node that is already explored) -> not required if not information is needed from parent

 ## step 3:
 - terminal condition (return value method used here, from backtracking note)
   - `not node.left and not node.right` is a common condition (reach the end of leaf)

 ## note:
 - should understand that